aleph2c/miros/docs/_sources/recipes.rst.txt

    Another way to think about internal and external signals is that internal signals are sent from the event processor to the state functions without the user explicitly asking it to do so.
-But, external signals are only sent to the chart when a user explicitely posts the event into the statechart.
+But, external signals are only sent to the chart when a user explicitly posts the event into the statechart.

 So the event processor needed to follow some rules.
 It needed to figure out how and when to post each event to our two simple state functions.
 It needed to